MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/real-time-detections.md

     - If you are applying multiple filters, they are applied in ‘AND’ mode and you can use the advanced filter to change it to ‘OR’ mode.

-    - You can use comma as the delimiter to add multiple values for the same filter.
+    - You can use comma to add multiple values for the same filter.

     > [!div class="mx-imgBorder"]
     > ![Explorer filters](../../media/explorer-new-experience-filters.png)